-● Before every trip, bus drivers, students, parents and staff must self-assess for any COVID-19 symptoms.
+- Before every trip, bus drivers and students must self-assess for any COVID-19 symptoms.
 All students and drivers who experience symptoms must self-isolate and stay home.
 If a child develops symptoms while at school, he/she will not be permitted to return home on a school bus and must be picked up by a parent/guardian or provided a safe alternate means of transportation.

-● Students will be assigned seats on the bus.
+● Students will continue to be assigned seats on the bus.
 Students who live in the same household or who are in the same classroom cohort will be seated together.

 ● Enhanced cleaning for high touch surfaces (e.g. seat tops and inside hand railing) will be performed before and after each shift, as well as in between runs.
 Frequency of general cleaning and deep cleaning will also be increased.